Intangible-pg18/Jobvago/README.md

     *   **Cost-Effectiveness:** For a project with intermittent workloads like ours, the serverless tier is perfect.
 It can automatically scale down to zero and **auto-pause** when not in use, dramatically reducing costs.
 *   **Schema Design:** The schema is highly **normalized** to reduce data redundancy and improve integrity (The DRY Principle - Don't Repeat Yourself).
 We use lookup tables (`Companies`, `Locations`, `Skills`) and linking tables (`JobLocations`, `JobSkills`) to model many-to-many relationships efficiently.
 *   **Performance:** Non-clustered indexes were explicitly created on foreign key columns (`CompanyID`, `SourceID`, etc.) to dramatically speed up query performance as the `Jobs` table grows.

-#### Screenshot of Database Schema
-`[YOUR-SCREENSHOT-HERE - A picture from VS Code or Azure Data Studio showing the database tables and their relationships]`

 ### 6. The API Layer (`jobvago-api`)